 Behind the Scenes Insights

-• The lead actor, credited as Julian West, was actually Baron Nicolas de Gunzburg, a wealthy socialite who was the film’s main financial backer.
-He agreed to fund the production on the condition that he could star in it.
+- The film’s star, credited as Julian West, was actually Baron Nicolas de Gunzburg, a wealthy socialite.
+He financed much of the film on the condition that he could play the lead role.

 Inspirations and References